Greenwich Village: Early years

 Map of old Greenwich Village.
 A section of Bernard Ratzer's map of New York and its suburbs, made c.
 1766 for Henry Moore, royal governor of New York, when Greenwich was more than 2 miles (3 km) from the city.

 In the 16th century, Lenape referred to its farthest northwest corner, by the cove on the Hudson River at present-day Gansevoort Street, as Sapokanikan ("tobacco field").
 The land was cleared and turned into pasture by the Dutch and their enslaved Africans, who named their settlement Noortwyck (also spelled Noortwijck, "North district", equivalent to 'Northwich/Northwick').
 In the 1630s, Governor Wouter van Twiller farmed tobacco on 200 acre here at his "Farm in the Woods".
 The English conquered the Dutch settlement of New Netherland in 1664, and Greenwich Village developed as a hamlet separate from the larger New York City to the south on land that would eventually become the Financial District.
 In 1644, the eleven Dutch African settlers in the area were granted half freedoms after the first Black legal protest in America.
 (Note: The eleven freed Blacks were Paulo d'Angola, Big Manuel, Little Manuel, Manuel de Gerrit de Rens, Simon Congo, Anthony Portuguese.
 Gracia, Peter Santome, John Francisco, Little Anthony and John Fort Orange.)
 All received parcels of land in what is now Greenwich Village, in an area that became known as the Land of the Blacks.

-The earliest known reference to the village's name as "Greenwich" dates back to 1696, in the will of Yellis Mandeville of Greenwich; however, the village was not mentioned in the city records until 1713.
+The earliest known reference to the Village's name as "Greenwich" dates back to 1696, in the will of Yellis Mandeville of Greenwich, who before relocating to Manhattan had long resided by another settlement of that same name on Long Island; however, the Village was not mentioned in the city records until 1713.
 Sir Peter Warren began accumulating land in 1731 and built a frame house capacious enough to hold sittings of the New York General Assembly when smallpox rendered the city dangerous in 1739 and subsequent years; on one occasion in 1746, the house of Mordecai Gomez was used.
 Warren's house, which survived until the Civil War era, overlooked the North River from a bluff; its site on the block bounded by Perry and Charles Streets, Bleecker and West 4th Streets, can still be recognized by its mid-19th century rowhouses inserted into a neighborhood still retaining many houses of the 1830–37 boom.
+The Greek federal style stretched to 11th street as well, the style being implemented in townhouses like the one at 11 West 11th Street.